tablecheck/mongoid-ultra/README.md

 contributing over 150 PRs to Mongoid and MongoDB Ruby projects.
 TableCheck uses Mongoid to power millions of restaurant reservations each month, and are *personally invested* in the making the best user experience possible.

-We invite all in the community to apply for co-maintainership, please raise a Github issue if interested.
+We invite experienced Mongoid hands in the community to apply for co-maintainership.
+Please raise a [Mongoid Ultra Github issue](https://github.com/tablecheck/mongoid-ultra/issues) if interested.

 ## Reasons for Forking